juliannehalversen/Space-Frontend/README.md

 # Space Application Frontend

 To start the GraphQL server then follow the instructions in [this repository](https://github.com/juliannehalversen/Space-GraphQL-Server).
-Otherwise, you will still have access to the REST server and CRUD functionality.
+To start the REST server, follow the instructions in [this respository](https://github.com/juliannehalversen/Space-REST-Server).

 ## How to use